enrique-ochoa/logicapp-with-eventhubtrigger/README.md

 In order to implement this demo in an Azure environment, the following are the steps that need to be taken:
 1. Create an Event Hub instance in a new resource group
 2. Create Client Credentials for the Function App in AAD
-3. Open and initialize the Function App in Visual Studio Code.
+3. Open and initialize the Function App (func-app-get-token-call-api-eventhub) in Visual Studio Code.
 Add AAD Client Credentials info to local/settings.json.
 Test it locally
 4. Manually create a Function App (Basic or Standard) in Azure based on an App Service Plan.
 Set AAD Client Credentials as App Settings
 5. Deploy VS Code Function App to Azure
-6. Open and initialize the Logic App (Standard) in Visual Studio Code.
+6. Open and initialize the Standard Logic App (logicapp-vscode) in Visual Studio Code.
 Test it locally.
 Deploy to Azure